Find out what costs Wellcome will cover and what you need to do if you take sick leave during your grant.

 Wellcome will normally abide by the terms and conditions of your employing organisation for sick leave and pay.
+If you receive a Wellcome studentship stipend, we expect your organisation to provide you with the same sick leave and pay entitlements as an employee.

 We will supplement your grant by the actual costs your employing organisation incurs paying your salary while you’re on sick leave, less any recoverable statutory sick pay.